| Escrow Fund

 and maintenance costs, debt service, sinking fund payments,

+and so on.
 Foreclosure - A legal proceeding

 that bars or extinguishes a mortgagor's equity of redemption

+in mortgaged real property.
 Full Cash Value - If you owned

 your property before March 1, 1975, the "full cash"